COSD-PANDA/datasd_council_report_2017/main/community.md

 City Data Scientist Arnaud Vedy offers a monthly workshop to teach community members techniques for analyzing data.
 So far, workshops have focused on using [Lidar](http://oceanservice.noaa.gov/facts/lidar.html) data and on performing a spatial join on two datasets to determine number of businesses in the El Cajon Business Improvement District and put the results on a web map.

 #### Alation customer advisory board
 [Alation](https://alation.com/product/) is a cataloging tool that can help City staff share knowledge about databases with each other.
-This tool helped the Data & Analytics team automate data extraction for street repair projects that are featured on the City’s [StreetsSD](http://streets.sandiego.gov/) map.
+This tool helped automate data extraction for street repair projects that are featured on the City’s [StreetsSD](http://streets.sandiego.gov/) map.
 Chief Data Officer Maksim Pecherskiy participated as an advisor at an Alation event that involved sharing best practices.

 #### Zoo hackathon
 The San Diego Zoo participated in a hackathon event along with zoos in Seattle, Sydney, London and Washington, D.C.
 The hackathon aimed to develop technology to help solve problems in animal conservation, including wildlife trafficking.
 A team of people from the City came up with an idea for detecting poachers, and the San Diego Zoo is further developing this idea along with colleagues in London.

 #### UCSD data science contest
 Data Scientist Arnaud Vedy judged projects submitted to a UCSD Data Analytics Student Challenge alongside alum DJ Patil, who served as Chief Data Scientist in the White House.
-Students in the challenge were tasked with analyzing data available on the Open Data Portal and use findings to create a project that improved life in San Diego.
+Students in the challenge were tasked with analyzing data available on the Open Data Portal and using findings to create a project that improved life in San Diego.
 The winners used data on requests for pothole repairs made through Get It Done.

 #### Open San Diego data day
-Members of Open San Diego, a local Code for America brigade, held a data day where CDO Maksim Pecherskiy spoke about data available on the Open Data Portal.
+Members of Open San Diego, a local Code for America brigade, held a data day where Pecherskiy spoke about data available on the Open Data Portal.

 #### Civic Analytics Network
 The Civic Analytics Network is a project of Harvard’s Ash Center for Democratic Governance & Innovation.
 The group consists of chief data officers from various cities who meet biannually to discuss issues facing the government open data community.
 Twice annually, Pecherskiy participates in the group’s roundtable meetings.